 At DuBoff & Associates, Chartered, we have more than 50 years of combined experience handling all types of personal injury lawsuits.
 The testimonials from our past clients speak for themselves.
 We have a proven track record of successful results representing clients throughout the state of Maryland and Washington, D.C.

 Maryland law includes a statute of limitations for how much time can pass before you can no longer file a personal injury claim.
-That’s why it’s important to contact qualified Silver Spring personal injury attorneys as soon as possible after being injured.
+That’s why it’s important to contact qualified Maryland personal injury attorneys as soon as possible after being injured.
 In addition, by starting work on your case quickly, you give your attorney the greatest opportunity to investigate, gather, and preserve necessary evidence.

 You can contact us online anytime or call us at 301-495-3131 to schedule an appointment for a free consultation.
 We’ll be happy to go over the details of your claim, give you an honest case evaluation, and discuss exactly what we can do to help you.